 Playing the Maton EM125C

 As it happens the neck radius and general setup of Maton guitars happens to suit my hands and playing style, so there is an obvious preferential bias on my part.
-Suffice to say that (like all Maton guitars), the EM125C left the factory in 'Ready to Gig' condition.
+Suffice to say that, like most* Maton guitars, the EM125C left the factory in 'Ready to Gig' condition.
 No fretboard work or neck adjustments required.

 In fact, it still hasn't had any neck related work in the years that I've had it ...
 So I guess it won't really come as a surprise if I say that I still love playing this guitar.
 It gets a work out at least several times a week.

-The EM125C Is what I call a 'boy's guitar', in that it's a tad too large to be comfortable for most females, though not at all a monster.
+The EM125C is a dreadnought sized instrument, what I call a 'boy's guitar', in that it's a tad too large to be comfortable for most females, though not at all a monster.
 I have included measurements with the EM125C specifications below.

 Maton EM125C Sound

 Bottom line ...
 I bought this guitar for it's acoustic sound.
 I tried out quite a few guitars (including other Matons) before deciding on the EM125C.
 And - it does mic up very well too (just FYI).